ANZ Seeds of Renewal

 - Political lobbying;

-- Projects that primarily benefit private business or private interests;
+- Projects that primarily benefit private business, a sole trader, or private interests;

 Is my organisation eligible?